Trazodone Vs. Ambien: Uses, Side Effects, and Comparison

 - It is very likely to produce physical dependence.

-Trazodone as a sleep aid:
+Trazodone for sleep as a sleep aid:

 - Is commonly used to treat issues with sleep at lower doses.